 Application and Renewal

-- Practices can apply twice a year: March 1 – April 30 or August 1 – September 30
+- Practices can apply once per year: August – September

 - Practices must renew annually in order to keep BQPP reimbursement